WolfpackPSS/wolfpackpss.github.io/_posts/2016-11-22-history-of-the-pack-lord-of-undead.md

 "For having witnessed such a ploy, Wolfpack would never allow ships once loyal to the Elder Drivers to join its ranks.

-"And so your proposal is not to join me in my alliance, but that I join you among your's.
+"And so your proposal is not to join me in my alliance, but that I join you among yours.
 For profit."

 ButHow nodded his head in agreement, "As you say, it is so."
 &nbsp;